stef4k/Network-Analysis-Assignment/README.md

 * Gender and homophily.
 * Communities

 The analysis concerns a London-based inner-city street gang.
-All the information about the dataset can be found [here](https://sites.google.com/site/ucinetsoftware/datasets/covert-networks/londongang).
+The dataset can be found [here](https://github.com/stef4k/Network-Analysis-Assignment/tree/main/DATA).
 In detail:
 * [GANG NETWORK ANALYSIS.pdf](https://github.com/stef4k/Network-Analysis/blob/main/GANG%20NETWORK%20ANALYSIS.pdf) is the whole detailed analysis in pdf
 * [ANALYSIS_PYTHON.ipynb](https://github.com/stef4k/Network-Analysis/blob/main/ANALYSIS_PYTHON.ipynb) is the analysis of the gang network using networkX (python library) in a jupyter notebook.